antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

   * In field 4 type the name of the gene and click **Next**
   * Leave all settings at default and click **Next**
-  * A graph shows the expression of this gene's mRNA in the whole set of childhood tumor cell lines.
-Samples are along the x-axis, mRNA expression values along of the gene in a sample are on the y-axis.
+A graph shows the expression of this gene's mRNA in the whole set of childhood tumor cell lines.
+Samples are along the x-axis, mRNA expression values of the gene in a sample are on the y-axis.
 Below the graph is the available annotation for the samples shown in colored tracks.
-Hovering with your mouse over data points will show additional information.
+  * Hover with your mouse over data points to show additional information.
   * The expression values on the y-axis are logarithmic; set the **Transform** option to **none**, and select **Track and Gene sort** for the **Extra Graph Option**.
 Sample annotation is stored in R2 in so called tracks, for **use track** choose the *itcc_model* track that contains the information which sample belongs to which tumor type and click **Adjust Settings** to obtain a more explicit picture.